MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide/debugger.md

 ### 1. Code editing

 You can edit your JavaScript live during a debugging session.
 Once you make your changes, click <strong>Save</strong> (`Ctrl+S`) to test your changes next time that section of code runs.
-If you have unsaved code changes, an asterisk (<em>) will appear before the file name in the *Debug window</em> tab.
+If you have unsaved code changes, an asterisk (\*) will appear before the file name in the *Debug window* tab.

 Click the **Compare document to original** button to view the diff of what you changed.